 Too many goals, not enough go.
 Would a coach help?

 That question is so then.
 Today, the question is: Would a coach help more than an app?

 Do you need a mentor or a coach?
 How to decide.

-A mentor looks after your interests whereas a coach looks after your skills.
+What’s the difference between a mentor and a coach?
+Here’s my simple explanation.
+A mentor looks after your interests, whereas a coach looks after your skills.

-A mentor is normally an older person in the same organization who takes a younger colleague under his or her wing.
-As far as I am concerned, the mentor has two main tasks: to promote a career path for the junior person (by speaking up for this person in meetings and introducing him or her to other powerful people) and by telling the person how to fit in better (style, behavior, dress, projects to volunteer for, and so on).
-Thus, a mentor will help you get ahead by opening doors for you.
+A mentor is normally an older person who takes you under his or her wing.
+Your mentor has two main tasks.
+One, to promote a career path for you, for example, by speaking up for you and by introducing you to powerful people.
+And two, by showing you how to fit in better (style, behavior, dress, attitude, and so on).
+Thus, a mentor helps you get ahead by opening doors for you.

 In other words, you should have both.